 Students can then login and use the myjoincode to get into the Topic directly to watch the video and post their response.
 The video response then appears on the page below the original Topic Prompt.
 These can be commented on by other students, using text, but permissions can be set and controlled by the teacher as they see fit.

-While Flipgrid keeps things minimal, making it easy to use, there are still plenty of useful settings that you can tweak.
+While Flip keeps things minimal, making it very intuitive, there are still plenty of useful settings that you can tweak.
 Get your offering just right and it can be tailored to get the best engagement possible with the class.

 Here's some lingo guidance and tips to help you understand what's available to use.

-A "Grid" is the term used by the Flipgrid community to describe a group of learners.
+A "Grid" is the term used by the Flip community to describe a group of learners.
 In the case of a teacher, a Grid could be the class or a small group.

 This is where you can create a custom Flip Code that is then used to share with anyone you want to enter into that group.